 Heat sources, such as radiators or air ducts, Direct sunlight, Excessive dust, Moisture or rain, Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, Ambient temperature of more than 35°C or less than 10°C, High humidity. not place electronic equipment near your computer.
 The electromagnetic field of your computer may use a malfunction.
 Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer o porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block inventilation slots.
+Do not place your computer of porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block inventilation slots.
 The computer uses high-frequency radio signals and may cause interference to radio or TV reception Should this occur, relocate the computer a suitable distance away from the set.
-Use e only specified peripheral equipment and interface cables; otherwise, problems may result.
+Us e only specified peripheral equipment and interface cables; otherwise, problems may result.
 Do not use cut or damaged connection cables.
-If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX).
+If the computer is brought directly from a cold location to a warm one, moisture may condense insid your computer.
 In this case, allow at least one hour before turning on your computer.
 If any problem occurs, unplug your computer and contact VAIO-Link.
-Ma ske sure to disconnect the power cord before cleaning the computer. you may lose important data once your computer is damaged, you should back up your data regularly. store the original application programs from the Product Recovery CD-ROM.
+Ma ake sure to disconnect the power cord before cleaning the computer. you may lose important data once your computer is damaged, you should back up your data regularly store the original application programs from the Product Recovery CD-ROM.